Choose All In One Plan for Templates, Designs, Documents, Forms, Editors, Applications

 “Excellent Value for money Product, saves lot of time”

 If you are looking for letter templates to aid you through the writing process, you've come to the right place.
 We offer high-quality Letter Templates that are professionally written.
 This collection of letters contains a vast variety of letters on diverse topics and subjects.
 From receptionists' cover letters to an appointment, approval, and many more letters are ready for you to use.
 These premium sample letter templates are 100% customizable for you to save time and experience hassle-free editing.
 These are also available in a variety of file formats like PDF, Word, Google Docs, Google Sheets, Pages.
 Feel free to choose the best match for your needs.
 Subscribe now to start downloading!

 How to Write a Letter?

 A letter is a form of written or printed communication exchanged between two or more entities.
-There are two types of letters namely personal letters and business letters.
+There are two types of letters, namely personal letters, and business letters.
 Personal letters are commonly exchanged between families and acquaintances.
 Some examples are love letters and thank you letters written in an informal yet personalized manner.
 On the other hand, business letters are commonly used in formal transactions.
 Some examples which fall into this category are recommendation letters, employment or resignation letters, and request letters.

 People write letters to express their feelings and intentions towards another person or organization.
-Any letter is meant to inform, so it must convey the exact tone in a convincing manner.
+Any letter is meant to inform, thus it must convey the exact tone in a convincing manner.
 Whatever the purposes may be, it's highly suggested that you follow certain formats or rules to come up with a simple letter.